 4. Short sentences.
 We're writing for men, so let's pander to them and say that this is due to unnecessary time wastage and not laziness or a short attention span.
 The previous sentence is too long to be read by men.
 All sentences should be under twenty words.
 Paragraphs also need to be brief.

 5. Your protagonist must be a loner.
 It is fine for him to be in the oxymoronic company of other loners, but only if this serves a purpose, usually financial.
-That, or the companionship is unwanted and only accepted begrudgingly by your protagonist.
+That or the companionship is unwanted and only accepted begrudgingly by your protagonist.

 6. The story goal should be something like "revenge" or "financial gain" or "staying alive."
 There is of course the egotistical option of "saving the world" or "satisfying intellectual curiosity."

-7. A sidekick is a kick in your protagonist's side whom he doesn't want around.
+7. A sidekick is a kick in your protagonist's side that he doesn't want around.
 The sidekick then manages to save his ass at some point, which results in a reluctant bond between the two men.
 Yes, men.
 Dudes do not have female sidekicks.
 They have those sexy, dangerous chicks, whom are never to be trusted because they could be pseudo quintuple agents.

 8. Humour must be crude.
-Flatulence, jabs at other characters' personality traits, and of course: boobs.
+Flatulence, jabs at other characters' physical or personality traits, and of course: boobs.
 If a male character is attracted to women, the woman he is interested in must have very noticeable boobs.
 If you have a guy who fancies women based on sentiment, cut him, and make more time for boob jokes.